 Most clients don't realize we are using our feet because we're just that good. ;) AND we take care of our feet even better than our hands by keeping the nails short and filed, and the skin smooth and callous-free.

 Before we begin your session, we sanitize our feet before stepping up onto the table.
-We use a yoga strap(or two) hanging from two parallel bars mounted to the ceiling to help with support and balance.
+We use yoga straps hanging from two parallel bars mounted to the ceiling to help with support and balance.
 Depending on your body type, we may use one or two feet.
 The larger the client, the more of our natural body weight we can use to deliver the strokes.

-An Ashiatsu therapist can safely use their feet on just about anybody, age or size, as long as they are appropriately trained in contraindications and anatomy.
+An Ashiatsu barefoot massage therapist can safely use their feet on just about anybody, age, or size, as long as they are appropriately trained in techniques, contraindications, and anatomy.

 I hope I've explained what Ashiatsu is and what your first experience with Ashiatsu will be like at Bull City Soles.
 Massage is more than a luxury; it can provide relief from chronic pain, injury, and be a vital part of maintaining health and wellness.
 Read our blog, 'Massage & Bodywork for Pain Relief' to learn more.